prof3ssorSt3v3/mad9011/docs/deliverables/README.md

 />

 <Deliverable
-  title="Exercise 4 — UI Button Design"
+  title="Exercise 4 — Gradients in Nature"
   dueDate="Section 010: Tuesday October 1st @9:00pm"
     secondaryDueDate="Section 020: Tuesday October 1st @7:00pm"
-  description="In this exercise, you'll delve into UI and user-centered design principles to create a set of buttons, strategically employing color theory and gradient tools to ensure they are visually appealing and enhance user interaction." linkType="paused" detailsLink="./exercises/ex-4.html"
+  description="In this exercise, you will use Adobe Illustrator's gradient tools to transform a real-life landscape photograph into a vibrant, gradient-rich illustration, enhancing your skills in gradient techniques, color blending, and vector illustration.
+By tracing an actual photo, you'll learn to apply gradients effectively to convey depth, dimension, and natural color variations, resulting in a cohesive and visually appealing landscape design." linkType="paused" detailsLink="./exercises/ex-4.html"
 />